jagrut91solanki/AutomationFramework/README.md

  * Test Scripts

- TestNg is used as a test framework in order to generate test script taking into account the Page Object Model design pattern.
+ TestNg is used as a test framework in order to generate test script.

 * Build Tool